How much should I expect to pay for Olumiant®?

 Important Facts About Olumiant® (O-loo-mē·ant).
 It is also known as baricitinib.

-Olumiant is a prescription medicine used to treat adults with moderately to severely active rheumatoid arthritis (RA) who have tried at least one other medicine called a tumor necrosis factor (TNF) antagonist that did not work well enough or could not be tolerated.
-The medicine comes in a tablet and is taken orally.
+Olumiant is a prescription medicine called a Janus kinase (JAK) inhibitor used to treat adults with moderately to severely active rheumatoid arthritis after treatment with 1 or more medicines called tumor necrosis factor (TNF) blockers have been used, and did not work well enough or could not be tolerated.

 - Serious infections, including tuberculosis (TB), shingles, and others caused by bacteria, fungi, or viruses.
 Some people have died from these infections.
-Olumiant can make you more likely to get infections or make them worse.
+Olumiant can make you more likely to get infections or make any infections that you have worse.
 Your doctor should test for TB before starting Olumiant and watch for TB symptoms during treatment.
 You should not start Olumiant if you have any kind of infection unless your doctor tells you it is okay.
 While taking Olumiant, tell your doctor right away if you have symptoms of an infection, such as:

 - fever, sweating, or chills